 Important features used to identify lizards

 Experts use a variety of features to identify lizards, including scale numbers, pattern, colour, and scale arrangement.
-Because subtle differences are important, try and take quality photos to show these features.
+Because subtle differences are important, try and take high-quality photos to show these features.

 Figure 1: Gecko features (as shown on a Cascades gecko)

 Image: Marieke Lettink, Fauna Finders ©

 Figure 1 shows the important features for identifying geckos, which are: